tober65/Workout-Tracker/README.md

 Download the source code, then in the folder with script.js run "npm install".

 ## Usage
 In the folder with server.js run "npm start".
-Add workouts in the fitness trackers page, and view them on the dashboard page.
+Or go to the deployed application at https://workout-tracker-tober65.herokuapp.com/ Add workouts in the fitness trackers page, and view them on the dashboard page.

 ## License
 This is licensed under the [MIT license](https://choosealicense.com/licenses/mit/).